-Earned media is one of the results of media outreach and it is the fastest growing forms of marketing.
+Earned media is one of the results of media outreach and it is the fastest-growing form of marketing.
 Consumers tend to trust earned media messages a lot more than brand advertising or owned media.

-If you haven’t considered using earned media in your marketing strategy, these statistics that have been researched might give you some inspiration.
+If you haven’t considered using earned media in your marketing strategy, these statistics might inspire you.

-- There are almost 2.4 billion brand-related conversations every day in just the United States, so imagine if you were a global company.
+- There are almost 2.4 billion brand-related conversations every day in the United States alone.
+So imagine if you were a global company.
 The average consumers mention specific brand names almost 60 times a week.

 - 82% of consumers seek referrals from peers before making a purchase.
 And 78% of consumers are influenced by social media when making a purchasing decision.

 - 83% of consumers trust digital word-of-mouth more than content produced directly by advertisers.
-It is due to the increase in usage in social media and the number of channels and options.
-There are influencers on every channel and they help startups broaden their reach, connect your audience with their brand, and provides social proof customers need to trust the brand.
+This is due to the increase in usage in social media and the number of channels and options.
+There are influencers on every channel.
+These people help startups broaden their reach, connect your audience with their brand, and provide the social proof that customers need to trust the brand.

 - Instagram has the biggest buzz in the earned media world and the channel generates over 95 million posts per day.